 Are you looking for some phone interview tips to increase the chance of securing a second interview, probably an in-person formal meeting?
 Even though a phone interview may seem easier than a regular interview on the surface, it can be a bit harder.

 A phone interview can happen when you least expect it, or it can be scheduled.
 Make sure you have your resume and cover letter beside your phone.
-You have to successfully project your personality without having the advantage of face-to-face contact.
+Project your personality without having the advantage of face-to-face contact.
 You must rely solely on your voice to make a connection with your interviewer.

 Phone Interview Tips to Land a Formal Interview